Percival Stacy Waddy: Life

 When Waddy began his new work in England he was nearly 50 years of age, but his energy was undiminished though he had had an operation shortly before leaving Palestine.
 He did an enormous amount of work both at his office and after hours at home, and made many journeys to South Africa, Canada, the Far East, the United States, India and West Africa.
 On his way home from West Africa he fell ill of malaria in January and died in hospital in England on 8 February 1937.

-In 1901 he married Etheldred Spittal, daughter of the Rev. John Spittal, and granddaughter of Sir James Spittal, Lord Provost of Edinburgh.
+In 1901, he married Etheldred Spittal, daughter of the Rev. John Spittal, and granddaughter of Sir James Spittal, Lord Provost of Edinburgh.
 She survived him with two daughters and three sons, including their son Bernard.
 It was a marriage of great happiness.
 Waddy was made an honorary canon of Peterborough Cathedral in 1931.
 He published in 1913 The Great Moghul, and in 1928 Homes of the Psalms.

-Waddy was over six feet in height, athletic in body, frank in manner, humorous and understanding.
-He was a good organizer, a somewhat forceful administrator, yet modest, and completely sincere in his piety.
-He was a good preacher with a fine voice and as a clergyman in a coalmining district, as head of a great school, as chaplain in the army, or secretary of a great missionary organization, was equally successful; he was a force for good, an abiding influence on all associated with him.